-- 136. Opt-in arrangements for apprentices and trainees: TEOs must not charge a compulsory fee for student services to apprentices and trainees (as defined in section 10(1) of the Act), or their employers.
+- 129. Opt-in arrangements for apprentices and trainees: TEOs must not charge a compulsory fee for student services to apprentices and trainees (as defined in section 10(1) of the Act), or their employers.
 TEOs must give apprentices, trainees and their employers the option of paying for and accessing student services.
-Where apprentices and trainees opt in to receive student services and pay fees, TEOs are still required to comply with the requirements outlined in paragraphs 137 to 143. - 137.
-Decision-making: TEOs must establish and demonstrate adequate arrangements for decisions to be made jointly or in consultation with the students enrolled at the TEO, or their representatives, on the following matters: - a. the maximum amount that students will be charged for student services; and - b. the types of services to be delivered (within the permitted categories set out below); and - c. the procurement of those services; and - d. the method for authorising expenditure on those services. - 138.
-Consultation requirements: If a TEO chooses to make decisions about student services fees in consultation with students enrolled at the TEO or their representatives, instead of undertaking a joint decision-making process, the TEO is required to ensure that: - a. the outcome of the consultation is not predetermined; - b. proposals are clearly communicated and publicised; - there is sufficient time for learners to consider proposals and provide feedback; and - d. due consideration is given to student feedback.
+Where apprentices and trainees opt in to receive student services and pay fees, TEOs are still required to comply with the requirements outlined in paragraphs 130 to 136. - 130.
+Decision-making: TEOs must establish and demonstrate adequate arrangements for decisions to be made jointly or in consultation with the learners enrolled at the TEO, or their representatives, on the following matters: - a. the maximum amount that learners will be charged for student services; - b. the types of services to be delivered (within the permitted categories set out in paragraph 136 below); - c. the procurement of those services; and - d. the method for authorising expenditure on those services. - 131.
+Consultation requirements: If a TEO chooses to make decisions about student services fees in consultation with learners enrolled at the TEO or their representatives, instead of undertaking a joint decision-making process, the TEO is required to ensure that: - a. the outcome of the consultation is not predetermined; - b. proposals are clearly communicated and publicised; - there is sufficient time for learners to consider proposals and provide feedback; and - d. due consideration is given to learner feedback. - 132.
+Accounting for the use of student services fees: TEOs must either hold all student services fees in a separate bank account or ensure that all income and expenditure associated with the provision of such services is separately accounted for in the TEO's accounting system. - 133.
+Reporting on student services fees: Institutions must provide information on all student services fees through their annual report, and registered PTEs must provide information on all student services fees through a written report to learners.
+Institutions and registered PTEs must include the following information in their annual report or written report to learners: - a. a description of the services funded out of the student services fee; - a statement of the fee income and expenditure for each type of student service;

-- 139. Accounting for the use of student services fees: TEOs must either hold all student services fees in a separate bank account or ensure that all income and expenditure associated with the provision of such services is separately accounted for in the TEO's accounting system. - 140.
-Reporting on student services fees: TEIs must provide information on all student services fees through their annual report, and registered PTEs must provide information on all student services fees through a written report to students.
-TEIs and registered PTEs must include the following information in their annual report or written report to students: - a. a description of the services funded out of the student services fee; - b. a statement of the fee income and expenditure for each type of student service; - c. the student services fee amount charged per EFTS or academic year (or however it is calculated); and - d. a statement describing how the provider is complying with the accounting requirements specified above in paragraph 139. - 141.
-PTEs' written reports to students: Registered PTEs charging student services fees must provide to the TEC a copy of the report that is provided to students.
+- c. the student services fee amount charged per EFTS or academic year (or however it is calculated); and - d. a statement describing how the provider is complying with the accounting requirements specified above in paragraph 132. - 134.
+PTEs' written reports to learners: Registered PTEs charging student services fees must provide to the TEC a copy of the report referred to in paragraph 133 no later than 14 days after it is provided to learners.
 A copy of the report must be sent to: